 The Trustees rely on the financial support of the University to ensure that the Scheme has enough money to provide the promised level of benefits.
 Unfortunately, the cost of providing final salary pension benefits cannot be predicted with any certainty; it depends on what happens in the future such as investment returns and how long people live.
-Therefore, the amount of money required from the University will vary depending on how these things turn out in practice.
-This is explained in more detail below.
+Therefore, the amount of money required will vary depending on how these things turn out in practice.